 Taking the concept of pangram as a point of departure, Jesvin Yeo explores the language of her fellow Singaporeans, Singlish.
-(Pangram is a sentence that uses all the 26 alphabets of Roman language).
-English is widely spoken in Singapore but over the years, Singaporeans have developed their own brand of English fondly referred to as Singlish.
-With the multi-racial background of Chinese, Malay, Indian and European, it's not surprising that Singlish borrows from the many different languages spoken in Singapore.
-The vocabulary of Singlish consists of words originating from English, Bahasa Melayu, Hokkien, Teochew, Cantonese, Tamil, Bengali, Punjabi and to a lesser extent various other languages, while Singlish syntax resembles southern varieties of Chinese.
+(Pangram is a sentence that uses all the 26 alphabets of the Roman language).
+English is widely spoken in Singapore, but over the years, Singaporeans have developed their own brand of English, fondly referred to as Singlish.
+With the multi-racial background of Chinese, Malay, Indian and European, it’s not surprising that Singlish borrows from the many different languages spoken in Singapore.
+The vocabulary of Singlish consists of words originating from English, Bahasa Melayu, Hokkien, Teochew, Cantonese, Tamil, Bengali, Punjabi and to a lesser extent, various other languages, while Singlish syntax resembles southern varieties of Chinese.

 In Singapore, there are many debates over whether to or not to do away with Singlish.
-The artist feels that because Singlish has evolved from many years of mixing languages, it truly shows Singapore's development as a multicultural nation.
-Doing away with Singlish would be erasing a huge chunk of Singapore's history.
-With a belief that Singlish is a part of the culture in Singapore, an infusion of all things Singaporean, the artist created 26 Singlish pangrams from A to Z to celebrate the birth of Singlish.
+The artist feels that Singlish has evolved from many years of mixing languages.
+It indeed shows Singapore’s development as a multicultural nation.
+Doing away with Singlish would be erasing a huge chunk of Singapore’s history.
+With the belief that Singlish is a part of the culture in Singapore, an infusion of all things Singaporean, the artist created 26 Singlish pangrams from A to Z to celebrate the birth of Singlish.

 Singapore Pangram is supported by Nanyang Technological University, Singapore and Ministry of Education, Singapore.